-London’s leafy rural village of Highgate houses the worst-kept gastropub secret, which is the Red Lion and Sun.
+London’s leafy rural village of Highgate houses one of the capital’s worst-kept gastropub secrets, the Red Lion & Sun.

-The Red Lion and Sun has been the site of a pub since the 16th century, and has earned a reputation as the neighbourhood go-to place for great food.
-The pub is a melting pot of locals who can’t be bothered to cook, alongside those looking to have a blow-out on oysters and wine from the extensive list.
+The Red Lion and Sun has been the site of a pub since the 16th century and has earned a reputation as the neighbourhood’s mane attraction for great food.

-Takeaway fish and chips is also offered every day from noon until 10pm, meaning locals always have somewhere to grab some great grub, no matter what time of day.
+Takeaway fish and chips is also offered every day from 12noon until 10pm, offering locals an ever-present source of great grub, no matter what time of day.

-The daily changing menu relies heavily on a team of chefs who work with the freshest ingredients to produce a wide range of staples.
+The Red Lion and Sun’s daily changing menu relies heavily on a team of chefs who work with the freshest ingredients to produce a wide range of staples.

-An all-season pub, you’ll either be looking to secure a place near the wood burner inside or a comfy spot to relax in the garden with some seafood and explore what is widely recognised as one of London’s best wine lists.
+A pub for all seasons, you can either nestle yourself away near the wood burner inside or find a comfy spot to relax in the garden with some seafood and peruse what is widely recognised as one of London’s best wine lists.

-The pub’s interior is refreshing, some would say a New England boathouse feel, with white walls and light wood furniture.
+The pub’s interior is geared towards a refreshing, some would say New England boathouse, feel with white walls and light wood furniture.

 On a Sunday, you’d be forgiven for thinking the whole of north London descends on the pub.
 Offering four types of roast dinner, spare tables at the Red Lion and Sun on its busiest day of the week are an endangered species.